-The faculty's teacher education programmes are underpinned by a conceptual framework, at the centre of which is the overarching goal that you, as a graduate, will become: A researchinformed, inquiry-based practitioner who leads the learning of others by creating purposeful, responsive and safe learning environments within which all learners achieve valued skills, knowledge and attitudes (please refer to the Conceptual Framework on page 7 of this handbook).
+The faculty's teacher education programmes are underpinned by a conceptual framework, at the centre of which is the overarching goal that you, as a graduate, will become: A research-informed, inquiry-based practitioner who leads the learning of others by creating purposeful, responsive and safe learning environments within which all learners achieve valued skills, knowledge and attitudes (please refer to the Conceptual Framework on page 6 of this handbook).

 Each of the seven circles within the framework addresses a vital area of critical knowledge, skills and dispositions that provide a consistent focus across all courses and learning experiences in teacher education programmes.
 A related set of principles, along with specific graduate outcomes that contribute to each vital area and collectively address the overarching goal of the Conceptual Framework, underpin all teacher education qualifications.
-(These are included and detailed on page 8).
-Importantly the New Zealand Teachers Council Graduating Teacher Standards (which are listed on page 9) are embedded in this framework.
+(These are included and detailed on page 7).
+Importantly the Education Council's Graduating Teacher Standards (which are listed on page 8) are embedded in this framework.